-Partner Delivering Institution: University College Jersey Start Date: 2009/10
+Partner Delivering Institution: University College Jersey

+Start Date: 2009/10

-First Award Date: March 2009 Full-time and Part-time Date(s) of Revision(s) to this Document: 4th May 2017
+First Award Date: March 2009 Full-time and Part-time

+Date(s) of Revision(s) to this Document: 24th September 2018

 This programme specification template aligns with recommendations within the UK Quality Code for Higher Education1.
-The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and Plymouth University at approval.
-Therefore any requests for changes to content (post the conditions set at approval) must follow Plymouth University's procedures for making changes to partnership programmes2.
+The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and University of Plymouth at approval.
+Therefore any requests for changes to content (post the conditions set at approval) must follow University of Plymouth's procedures for making changes to partnership programmes2.